Skip to main content

 medications daily, safely arrive at work, and minimize hypotensive episodes.
 Write a brief

-description of the pharmacokinetics of the various drugs that you considered when creating the
+description of the pharmacokinetics of the various drugs you considered when creating the

 medication schedule.